FluentValidation/FluentValidation/docs/localization.md

 [The default English messages are stored here](https://github.com/JeremySkinner/FluentValidation/blob/master/src/FluentValidation/Resources/Languages/EnglishLanguage.cs)

 ### Disabling Localization
-You can completely disable FluentValidation's support for localization, which will force the default English messages to be used, regardless of the thread's CurrentUICulture.
+You can completely disable FluentValidation's support for localization, which will force the default English messages to be used, regardless of the thread's `CurrentUICulture`.
 This can be done in your application's startup routine by calling into the static `ValidatorOptions` class:

 ```csharp
 ValidatorOptions.Global.LanguageManager.Enabled = false;